wvanderp/notes/airportCodes.md

 ## IATA

 IATA (International Air Transport Association) codes are three-letter codes used to identify airports worldwide.
-They are used mainly for airline ticketing and baggage handling purposes.
+They are primarily used for airline ticketing and baggage handling purposes.
 IATA codes are often used by travelers when searching for flights, as they provide a quick and easy way to identify airports.

 [wikipedia](https://en.wikipedia.org/wiki/IATA_airport_code)